-Mississippi College School of Law Library has been a selective depository for Government Documents since 1976.
+Mississippi College School of Law Library has been a selective depository for U.S. Government Documents since 1976.
 The collection is available to both the University community and the general public.
-As a selective depository, the library holdings consists of about 11 percent of law related government documents in a variety of print, microform, and electronic formats.
+As a selective depository, the library holdings consist of about 11 percent of law related government documents in a variety of print, microform, and electronic formats.
 Items listed in the Federal Depository Library Program that are not available online, can be obtained through interlibrary loan.
-Additional resources can be found at the University of Mississippi Libraries which serves as the Regional Depositoryand in the Federal Depository Library Program Handbook.
-The Mississippi College School of Law Library Government Documents Manual is also available for your convenience.
+Additional resources can be found at the University of Mississippi Libraries which serves as the Regional Depository and in the Federal Depository Library Program Handbook.

 Government documents can be found by:

 - Consulting MICAL, the Online Public Access Catalog (OPAC) of the Law School library, searching by author, title, or subject

 - Searching the Monthly Catalog, paper index printed by the Government Printing Office, by author, title, subject or SuDoc number

 Once the item is found in the OPAC, the location indicator will direct the patron to the Government Documents Section of the library, the microform area, or the main collection, or to connect via URL to the document.
 All Government Documents, whether print, microform, or electronic format, in the library collection are cataloged.
 When classified according to the Library of Congress Classification System, LC, the item is an integral part of the main collection.
 If the SuDoc number (see sample below) represents the classification, the item can be found in the Government Document section of the library.